In-group and out-group: Social influence

 People have been shown to be differentially influenced by in-group members.
 That is, under conditions where group categorization is psychologically salient, people will shift their beliefs in line with in-group social norms.

 Group polarization

 This generally refers to the tendency of groups to make decisions that are more extreme than the initial inclination of its members, although polarization toward the most central beliefs has also been observed.
 It has been shown that this effect is related to a psychologically salient in-group and outgroup categorization.

 Postulated role in human evolution

 In evolutionary psychology, in-group favoritism is seen as an evolved mechanism selected for the advantages of coalition affiliation.
 It has been argued that characteristics such as gender and ethnicity are inflexible or even essential features of such systems.
 However, there is evidence that elements of favoritism are flexible in that they can be erased by changes in social categorization.
+This change is known as recategorization.
 One study in the field of behavioural genetics suggests that biological mechanisms may exist which favor a coexistence of both flexible and essentialist systems.